Leo Roget: Oxford United

 Roget joined League Two club Oxford United on a two-year contract on 7 July 2004.
 Roget made 36 appearances and scored two goals during the 2004–05 season, but was given a free transfer by manager Brian Talbot in May 2005 and he trialled with Grimsby Town during the 2005–06 pre-season.
 Roget remained at the Kassam Stadium for the final year of his contract and made 41 appearances and scored three goals during a dire 2005–06 season, at the end of which the Us were relegated to the Conference Premier.
 During his two seasons with Oxford United, Roget made 77 appearances and scored five goals.
 He retired from professional football in 2006 and later stated that he "didn't love the game anymore".

 Non-League football

-Between 2007 and 2011, Roget wound down his career in non-League football, having short spells at St Albans City, Braintree Town and a short-lived return to Rushden & Diamonds.
+Between 2007 and 2011, Roget wound down his career in non-League football, with short spells at St Albans City, Braintree Town and a short-lived return to Rushden & Diamonds.
 A return to the Football League looked a possibility when he joined League Two club Gillingham on trial during the 2008–09 pre-season, but he failed to win a contract.
-After an initial brief spell with Isthmian League club Harlow Town in February 2008, Roget returned to the club for the duration of the 2010–11 season and 29 appearances and scoring one goal, before departing due to personal reasons in July 2011.
+After an initial brief spell with Isthmian League club Harlow Town in February 2008, Roget returned to the club for the duration of the 2010–11 season and 29 appearances and scoring one goal, before departing for personal reasons in July 2011.